 |Argument From Ignorance||It is very easy to attack a man’s character 200 years after his death, from wacky third-hand rumors from religious competitors who hated him, known liars.||Etymology||CES Letter uses present tense to describe a past event.
 They say superstition “is” what drew them together, rather than “was” what drew them together.
 The incorrect use of present tense suggests the superstitious mindset applies still to Mormons today .|

-At first, I was confused why CES Letter devoted so much to attacking the Book of Mormon witnesses.
+The Importance Of Book Of Mormon Witnesses – At first, I was confused why some skeptics devote so much to attacking the Book of Mormon witnesses.
 Like most Mormons I never considered the witnesses and anything more than a nice supporting page for the truthfulness of the Book of Mormon, not really all that necessary.
-Why does CES Letter attack their characters, almost as much as they attack Joseph Smith’s?
-Derision is currency for anti-Mormons; people will be turned off if they display too much bitterness so they need to choose their battles carefully.
+Why attack their characters, almost as much as they attack Joseph Smith’s?
+Derision is currency for Antimormon; people will be turned off if they display too much bitterness so they need to choose their battles carefully.

 Daniel C. Peterson gave a great explanation for the importance of the Book of Mormon witnesses.
-It is not by accident that CES Letter attacks them after having reduced Mormon testimonies as nothing more than emotion.
+It is not by accident that they attack them after having reduced Mormon testimonies as nothing more than emotion.
 Suddenly, the witness testimonies of the Book of Mormon are like the positive vibes you feel from watching Forrest Gump?